Plusz7/GitApi/README.md

 # GitApi

-Api creates a GET request to GitHub api to look for repositories from a given user.
+Api creates a GET request to GitHub api to look for repositories and last commit on a branch from a given user.

 Tech stack: